Connector and Harness Testing System

 Growing adoption of power devices in EVs is leading to higher voltage and current electrical ratings for such components.

 As a result, it is becoming increasingly difficult to ignore the connection resistance of connectors and contact wiring crimps in connectors and wire crimping that carry high voltages or high currents.
-Even if the contact resistance is low, large currents cause a voltage drop that can cause components to heat up.
+Even if a small amount of contact resistance, large currents cause a voltage drop that can cause components to heat up.
 This prevents them from performing to specifications and accelerates connector deterioration.
 It is becoming increasingly important to prevent such problems.